 This is what I mentioned in my article on critical thinking.
 People think and do certain things resting on these basic assumptions that they have about the world.
 These are their own first principles and their behavior is based on them.

-So you see that all the different applied problems that people are trying to solve have these underlying assumptions that are at their basis.
+At the basis of all the different applied problems that people are trying to solve are these underlying assumptions.

 Usually someone used these core assumptions to come up with a solution that works.
 Since people tend to think in analogies and use best practices (if it works, why change it?), these solutions then become the standards.